U.K. Professional Clients

 Companies limited by shares are owned by shareholders, of which there only needs to be one, and are run by boards of directors.
 Companies limited by guarantee have members and are usually run by a committee of management.
 In general, companies limited by shares carry out trading since guarantee companies can't usually pay the benefits of their trade to their members.

-A company limited by guarantee is a registered company having the liability of its members limited by the memorandum to such amounts as the members may respectively undertake to contribute to the assets of the non-profit company in the event of its being wound up.
+A company limited by guarantee is a incorporated company having the liability of its members limited by the memorandum to such amounts as the members may respectively undertake to contribute to the assets of the non-profit company in the event of its being wound up.
 Such companies limited by guarantee are widely used for schools, professional and trade associations, clubs and management companies for blocks of flats.

-The main differences between a guarantee company and a company with shares are: its members do not receive share certificates and whilst they control the guarantee company, through decisions taken by them at general meetings, they do each not "own" a proportionate part of the guarantee company.
+The main differences between a guarantee company and a company with shares are: its members do not receive share certificates and whilst they control the guarantee company, through decisions taken by them at general meetings, they do each not "own" a proportionate part of the guarantee firm.
 Its members cannot receive any dividend, profit or other income from the guarantee company, nor can they share in its assets if the guarantee company comes to an end.
 Its members enjoy limited liability, but usually have to pay an annual subscription (at a rate set annually by themselves at general meeting) and, if the guarantee company comes to an end through a liquidation, they are obliged to pay a final sum of £1.00 each to the liquidator.

 The members elect the board of directors (usually called trustees or governors to avoid connotations of salaries and bonuses) which is responsible for setting and overseeing the policy of the guarantee company.
 The directors also enjoy limited liability, provided that they have not acted negligently, or fraudulently, or have not permitted the guarantee company to continue trading when it was insolvent (this is known as "wrongful trading").